 A couple decades ago (and about 50 pounds ago) I was a good basketball player.
 And by “good” I am not suggesting NBA “good,” I am suggesting high school all-state “good.”
 I was lean, had a good vertical jump and could run a mile in less than five minutes.
 Notice how I am speaking very much in past tense!
-Anyway, at 6’6” and being able to move very well, I had a good combination.
+Anyway, at 6’6″ and being able to move very well, I had a good combination.
 You are probably now wondering why I mention this in the context of Shaq and Steph Curry?
-I will get there.
+Well, not only am I a fan of the two, you can often find me looking through a Steph Curry Jersey buying guide, but I have some interesting comparisons to make, so I will get there.

 My analogy is that mutual funds, stocks, etc., may be great three-point shooting guards but annuities are great centers that play down low.